Home About Work Approach Impact Contact

 End-to-end ownership, from kickoff to deployment.

-I built and owned a Workfront project to track every phase of the eLearning development independently from the broader product launch program.
-Four phases, 39 tasks, all dependencies mapped from day one.
+I built and owned a Workfront project plan to track every phase of the eLearning development independently from the broader product launch program.
+Four phases, 39 tasks, all dependencies mapped during planning.
 Keeping the training project visible on its own meant stakeholders could see exactly where things stood without digging through a larger program board.

 Process walk-throughs before the storyboard

-Before writing a single slide, I walked through every workflow with the service engineers and product managers step by step.
+Before writing a single slide, I walked through every workflow with the service engineers and product managers step by step to validate requirements.
 A shaver system has specific maintenance, troubleshooting, and escalation processes.
-Verifying each one before storyboarding meant the content was accurate from the start, not corrected after the fact during SME review.
+Verifying each one with SMEs before storyboarding kept rework out of the build phase.

 My development work depended on the engineering team finishing the product's direction-for-use guides and work instructions first.
-Rather than waiting, I tracked their progress against my milestones and reached out proactively when timelines were at risk.
-Staying on schedule required consistent follow-up.
+I tracked their progress against my milestones and proactively flagged risks when their timelines put mine at risk.
+Holding the schedule required consistent follow-up and early risk identification.

 Before development began, I defined what success looked like.
 Every assigned learner needed to complete the course, score above the passing threshold, and walk into the Q&A session without critical knowledge gaps.
-Those criteria shaped how I built the course and what I tracked after it launched.
+Those targets shaped how I built the course and the performance metrics I tracked after launch.

-"Monthly check-ins from the start.
+"Monthly status reviews from kickoff.
 Biweekly as the launch date approached.
-Everyone stayed aligned from kickoff to launch."
+Stakeholders stayed aligned across the full project lifecycle."

-From kickoff, I held monthly status meetings with the New Product Development (NPD) team and directors to review timeline status, open items, completed milestones, and anything that could affect scope or delivery.
+From kickoff, I held monthly status meetings with the New Product Development (NPD) team and directors to review schedule performance, open items, completed milestones, and any risks to scope or delivery.
 As the launch date got closer, those meetings shifted to biweekly.
 In a product launch environment, the training project is one piece of a much larger program.
 Keeping my work visible and connected to the broader timeline meant stakeholders were never caught off guard.

 Service Engineers

-Primary source for product knowledge.
-I worked directly with them to walk through every technical process before storyboarding, confirming accuracy before development began.
+Primary subject matter experts for product knowledge.
+I worked directly with them to walk through every technical process and validate requirements before storyboarding, confirming accuracy before development began.

 Product Managers